cometbft/cometbft/docs/tendermint-core/using-tendermint.md

 ## Broadcast API

 Earlier, we used the `broadcast_tx_commit` endpoint to send a transaction.
-When a transaction is sent to a Tendermint node, it will run via `CheckTx` against the application.
+When a transaction is sent to a CometBFT node, it will run via `CheckTx` against the application.
 If it passes `CheckTx`, it will be included in the mempool, broadcasted to other peers, and eventually included in a block.